leo91000/covid-japan-informations/japan-covid-informations.md

 For the time being, foreign nationals who have stayed in any of the areas listed in the following table within 14 days prior to the application for landing are denied to enter Japan, unless special exceptional circumstances are found.
 Note that foreigners from the countries/regions where the entry bans do not apply are not denied to enter Japan, even when traveling via those countries/regions listed in the table for refueling or transit purpose.
 Those who entered those countries/regions are, however, subject to the entry ban.

-The following 106 countries will not be subject to denial of permission to enter Japan from 12:00 am (Midnight/JST) on April 8, 2022.
+The following 106 countries are not subject to denial of permission to enter Japan from 12:00 am (Midnight/JST) on April 8, 2022.

 Asia: Bangladesh, Bhutan, Cambodia, India, Indonesia, Malaysia, Maldives, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Thailand, Timor-Leste